Learning Audio-Visual embedding for Person Verification in the Wild: Method

 where $h^t$ denotes the activations of the last frame layer at time step $t$.
 The parameters $\boldsymbol{W} \in \mathbb{R}^{R \times C}$ and $\boldsymbol{b} \in \mathbb{R}^{\check{R \times 1}}$ project the information for self-attention into a smaller $\mathbb{R}$-dimensional representation that is shared across all $C$ channels to reduce the parameter count and risk of overfitting.

 This information is transformed to a channel-dependent self attention score through a linear layer with weights $\boldsymbol{v}^{c} \in \mathbb{R}^{R \times 1}$ and bias $k^c$.

-It is found that the value of attention $\lambda_t$ has a comparatively small standard deviation when dimensions except the temporal dimension are eliminated.
-That is to say, the keyframes in the time domain are more concentrated.
+However, here comes a problem.
+It is found that the value of temporal attention $\lambda_t$ has a comparatively small standard deviation.
+That is to say, the keyframes in the time domain are not obvious.
+To make the attention more bifurcated and to help the learning of the subsequent layers, we enhance the weight of each frame by the following equation.